playlyfe/policy/terms-of-service.md

 to Playlyfe together with all intellectual property rights therein.

+### Wallet

+Every Playlyfe account has a wallet, which is used to pay for games You create on Playlyfe.
+This wallet can be topped-up using a valid credit card or a valid international debit card.
+The topup is bought in US Dollars and credited in the form of Playlyfe credits to the wallet.
+These credits are non-refundable and non-transferable.

+### Promotions

+Playlyfe may from time to time open promotions, which offer Playlyfe credits to it's users on signing up or completing tasks.
+These credits are only valid within the Playlyfe ecosystem, and are non-refundable and non-transferable.

+### Name-squatting

+Playlyfe account or game name squatting is prohibited.
+Inactive accounts may be renamed or removed by Playlyfe staff at their discretion.
+You can examine an account's public games to see if there's recent activity and request that support release the name for you, but keep in mind that not all activity on Playlyfe is publicly visible.
+Staff will not remove or rename any active account.

+Playlyfe account and game names are provided on a first-come, first-served basis, and are intended for immediate and active use.
+Account names may not be inactively held for future use.

+Attempts to sell, buy, or solicit other forms of payment in exchange for account names are prohibited and may result in permanent account suspension.

 ### Revocation of Access

 Playlyfe may, in its sole discretion, and at any time, discontinue